Qrama/layer-elasticsearch/README.md

 juju deploy elasticsearch es-ingest -n 3 --config config.yaml

-juju deploy elasticsearch es-tribe -n 3 --config config.yaml
+juju deploy elasticsearch es-coordinator -n 3 --config config.yaml

 # Make the relations between the components of the cluster
 # and the master node